xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 to think like a programmer is useful in many contexts: it involves dividing big, complex, and seemingly intractable problems into small, modular, solvable components.
-Writing a grant proposal, for example, a book, or a dissertation may initially seem like a daunting and onerous task.
-Progress can be made once it is divided into small, doable steps: like explaining a recipe for making a cake (an exercise we use in the classroom).
+Writing a grant proposal, for example, a book, or a dissertation may initially seem like a daunting and onerous task, but progress can be made once it is divided into small, doable steps, as though it were a recipe for making a cake (an exercise we use in the classroom).

 <!---
 JS: Seems this could be collapsed into 1.2 for the sake of simplicity
 DT: I tried it, but I think it is a good point to stand on its own.
 DT: What do you guys think of the order?
+PRP: I like it.
+Starting with broader principles and moving into more technical standards seems effective to me.
 --->

 ### 1.6 If you have to do something more than ~~once~~ a hundred times, automate.

 Programmers are smart and lazy.
 After doing a task more than a few times, a good programmer's intuition will be to automate the task.
-For example, we often use the `rsync` command to back up our documents; however, after a few months of running it manually, the user can delegate that task to the built-in scheduler called `cron`.
-Humanists may not have the same automating impulse, but they can save just as much time with automation as anyone.
+For example, we often use the `rsync` command to back up our documents; however, after a few months of running it manually, we can delegate that task to the built-in scheduler called `cron`.
+Humanists may not have the same automating impulse, but they can save just as much time with automation.
 As the daily computing tasks of humanists are considered in these terms, inefficiencies and causes of unnecessary repetition can be eliminated.
 The saying normally goes that if you do it more than *once*, automate.
-One must know, however, exactly *what* to automate.
+You have to know, however, exactly *what* to automate.
 When backing up your files, do you want to back up the whole system or a few select folders?
 How often should the backup script run?
 The answers become apparent only after extensive manual use.
-As we introduce automated "daemons" that run tasks on our behalf, we want to make sure we think through any unintended side-effects: technological, personal, and political.
+As we introduce automated "daemons" that run tasks on our behalf, we want to make sure we think through any unintended side-effects, be they technological, personal, or political.

 ### 1.7 Do it right---*the first time*.

 Although programmers are lazy, they are lazy in the right way.
-Doing things badly, in a haphazard fashion, accumulates technological, intellectual, and eventually an ethical debt to oneself and one's community.
-Code comments (or the lack of them) are a common site of egregious laziness: it is easy to skip documenting one's code or document insufficiently.
+Doing things badly or in a haphazard fashion accumulates technological, intellectual, and eventually an ethical debt to yourself and your community.
+Code comments (or the lack of them) are a common site of egregious laziness: it is easy to skip documenting your code or to document insufficiently.
 "It just works, why bother?"
 However, a piece of code that makes perfect sense today may seem impenetrable tomorrow.
 Without comments, time needs to be spent to recreate the reasoning behind the original implementation.
 Similarly, we advise our students against simply cutting and pasting code snippets from our tutorials.
 We want them to follow our thinking, to annotate, and to review their notes regularly.
 In the social context, lazy practices are unethical because they "bank" against the labor of others in the future, saving one's own time now at the expense of someone else's later.
 Doing things the right way the first time costs less than making up for it down the line.